-The reading schedule for the semester is below.
+The reading schedule for the first four weeks of the semester is below.
 There may be times when reading that is assigned for a class spills over to the next class.
 This does not change your obligation to be prepared for the material that is listed for the next day and class.
 Think of the reading schedule as akin to an airline schedule: you are required to be at the airport on time, even if the flight might be delayed a bit.
-The acronym CPDAP refers to the Ohlin Criminal Procedure: Doctrine, Application, and Practice textbook.
+The acronym DCP refers to the Dressler book.